lucalamorte/lucalamorte/README.md

 - 🔭 I’m currently working for Kimberly Clark, as IT Trainee, for the DTS/ HR, R&E & Legal Area.

-- 🌱 I’m learning about RPA tools, web developement and many more this in college!
+- 🌱 I’m learning about RPA tools, web developement, data bases and many more this in college!

 - 🔧 I'm always improving my english.